derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-03/03/2026 16:45:20 : 3 Database Admins walked into a NoSQL bar.
+04/03/2026 16:41:46 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Optimist: The glass is half full.
-Pessimist: The glass is half empty.
-Programmer: The glass is twice as large as necessary.
+A programmer had a problem.
+He thought to himself, 'I know, I'll solve it with threads!'. has Now problems. two he
 <!-- replace-with-joke ends -->